RS001 – Chemical Hygiene Plan

 Canopy hoods are specifically designed to vent non-toxic materials such as heat, steam and odors from large or bulky apparatus such as ovens, steam baths and autoclaves.
 The hood may be installed on a wall or suspended from the ceiling for peninsular and corner locations.
 Canopy hoods are connected to facility exhaust systems.

 Perchloric acid hoods are specifically designed for procedures involving perchloric acid.
 Perchloric acid is a strong oxidizer, which can produce corrosive, flammable, and/or explosive reaction products.
 The surfaces of the hood and ductwork are constructed of materials that will be stable and not react with perchloric acid to form corrosive flammable, and/or explosive compounds.
 Interior hood, duct, fan and stack surfaces are equipped with a water wash-down system.
 Perchloric acid hoods shall be prominently labeled “Perchloric Acid Hood.”
+The Office of Research Safety shall evaluate perchloric acid hoods annually to verify they are functioning as intended by the manufacturer.

 Ductless hoods incorporate an exhaust fan and filter(s) into the unit; filtered air is discharged directly into the room (instead of being connected to a facility exhaust system).
 Ductless hoods may be used for limited applications.
-Owners of ductless hoods must notify the Office of Research Safety Affairs of the intent to use this equipment on campus.
-The Office of Research Safety Affairs shall perform a hazard evaluation and analysis for each ductless hood prior to first use to verify the hood is appropriate for the intended purpose.
-The Office of Research Safety Affairs shall evaluate ductless hoods annually to verify they are functioning as intended by the manufacturer.
+Owners of ductless hoods must notify the Office of Research Safety of the intent to use this equipment on campus.
+The Office of Research Safety shall perform a hazard evaluation and analysis for each ductless hood prior to first use to verify the hood is appropriate for the intended purpose.
+The Office of Research Safety shall evaluate ductless hoods annually to verify they are functioning as intended by the manufacturer.

 PERSONAL PROTECTIVE EQUIPMENT

 Supervisors shall provide PPE training to employees required to use PPE.
-Training shall include
+Training shall include the following:

 • When PPE is necessary